philmcminn/new-paper/README.md

 Please ensure you stick to the coding standards described in the comments of the paper.
-This helps ensure everything is consistent, that other people working with you (me, and and other collaborators) can find things easily (such as a figure file referenced using a certain label in a section file), and in general helps uphold the [Principle of Least Surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)
+This helps ensure everything is consistent, that other people working with you (i.e., me, and possibly other collaborators) can find things easily (such as a figure file referenced using a certain label in a section file), and in general helps uphold the [Principle of Least Surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)